brennanbrown/stars/index.md

 - [TryGhost/eleventy-starter-ghost](https://github.com/TryGhost/eleventy-starter-ghost) - A starter template to build websites with Ghost & Eleventy
 - [accessibility-exchange/co-design](https://github.com/accessibility-exchange/co-design) - The co-design website for The Accessibility Exchange.
 - [peruvianidol/11ty-recipes](https://github.com/peruvianidol/11ty-recipes) - Everything you need to build an Eleventy site from scratch
-- [inclusive-design/wecount.inclusivedesign.ca](https://github.com/inclusive-design/wecount.inclusivedesign.ca) - The source files for the We Count website, built with Eleventy.
 - [a11yproject/a11yproject.com](https://github.com/a11yproject/a11yproject.com) - The A11Y Project is a community-driven effort to make digital accessibility easier.
 - [philhawksworth/hawksworx.com](https://github.com/philhawksworth/hawksworx.com) - My hawksworx.com blog site, powered by Eleventy and Netlify
 - [siakaramalegos/sia.codes-eleventy](https://github.com/siakaramalegos/sia.codes-eleventy) - Eleventy version of my personal site